loader image

 Can uncertified garlic be used as a de-wormer in organic livestock operations?
 (7)

-This standard permits the use of uncertified garlic as a de-wormer treatment under Table 5.3 of the PSL, Botanical compounds.
+This standard permits the use of non-organic garlic as a de-wormer treatment under Table 5.3, Botanical compounds.

 Magnesium carbonate as anti-caking agent #